giantpaper/techybingo/README.md

 ## Adding new squares

-- Add them to ./public/squares.txt
+Add them to ./public/squares.txt (one per line).
+Commit and push to main as usual.
+They'll be available for use the next week.

 ### Best Practices